 International Work

-Sister Souurce, Inc. is the first and only organization dedicated to Black UU women, girls, and femmes.
+Sister Souurce, Inc. is the first organization dedicated to Black UU women, girls, and femmes.
 We are a 501c3 non-profit based in Atlanta, GA, with virtual ministries that span the US and Africa (for now!).

 We are very proud of our strong international bridge with Africa, created after Elder Qiyamah's pilgrimage in 2024.